saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 ### Skill: domain-specific playbooks

 The `skill` extension loads a named skill's full `SKILL.md` verbatim.
-Skills are name-addressable capability packs with procedural instructions for specific domains.
-They're not tools themselves; they tell agents _how_ to use tools in a given context.
-The extension calls `loadSkills` from `pi-coding-agent` to find the matching `SKILL.md`, then returns the file — no outlining, no truncation, no symbol slicing.

-Why not just use `read`?
-Two reasons: the local `read` extension returns an outline for any file over 100 lines (skills routinely exceed that), and splitting `skill` from `read` lets the orchestrator load its own playbooks without granting general filesystem read access.
+People generally know what skills are, so I'll keep this brief: having a dedicated `skill` tool means I can allow agents to load skills without granting them general filesystem `read` access.
+It also means the model doesn't need to know where skills are located — it just asks for a skill by name.

 ## Quality-of-life extensions